SUNY Sullivan Nursing Program Admission Requirements

 - LPN students must have a 2.5 college GPA or high school average of 85.

-- All LPN Nursing Program candidates must take the LPN Step exam.
+- All LPN Nursing Program candidates must take the Kaplan Admissions Test.

-- Applications to the Nursing Program and ATI Step Test are due on or before October 1st.
+- Applications to the Nursing Program and Kaplan Admissions Test Registration Form are due by October 15th.

 - Licensed Practical Nurses must hold a current, valid license to enter the Nursing Program.